zifala/challenge/README.md

 ## Submission

 - Fork this repo.
-- Implement the app.
+- Implement the app in your fork.
-- Open source your fork.
+- Open a Pull Request (PR) to this repo with your solution.
-- Share the live URL and repo URL.
+- Include the live deployment URL in your PR description.

 ## Evaluation